srmo/raytracerchallenge-java/README.md

 It started pretty easy, like, hey!
 Have an intersection that calculates the intersect-points for a ray and a sphere!

 Implementing Ray and Sphere was too trivial (yeah, let's see when it bites me).
 And a simple class for an Intersection too.
-Have it calculate the intersection for a ray and sphere and store it.
+Let it calculate the intersection for a ray and sphere and store it.
 Return some array with the intersection points.
 Right?

 No. The next steps in the book suddenly talked about tracking intersections.
 Having a function "intersect(ray, sphere)" (see above)